- Pepperdine University School of Law – JD

-Mary also taught upper-level writing courses at LaVerne University School of Law.
+Mary also taught upper-level writing courses at a local law school.
 In this position, she prepared and delivered lectures in logical reasoning, legal research, concise writing, and written and oral advocacy.

 In her free time, Mary enjoys spending time with her husband and young children.
-She also enjoys basketball, word games, Seinfeld, and classic films.
+She also enjoys basketball and classic films.

 Mary is a member of the California bar, and is admitted to practice in the United State District Courts for the Central and Eastern Districts of California, as well as the United States Courts of Appeal for the Fifth, Ninth, and Tenth Circuits.